 - The Judge is a revolver that fires shotgun shells.
 The gun's damage output is absurdly high and it has great concealment, which makes The Judge a perfect weapon to use for stealth as a backup plan if stealth fails.
 The Judge can also be fitted with a suppressor for stealth runs, a laser sight to aid in hip firing, and scopes for better iron sight aiming.
 Not only that, but because The Judge is a revolver, all the shells are reloaded at the same time rather than one shell a time that most shotguns go by.
 The only downsides to the gun is extremely poor accuracy, can only hold 25 shells total (and that's assuming you don't specialize with different ammo types that you can carry even less of), and it costs over $700,000 to purchase.

 - A weapon rebalance that came along with the 2015 Crimefest event and wasn't fixed until around Christmas turned almost every pistol into one of these.
-Even the smallest, weakest pistols with suppressors and other mods to reduce their damage were still strong enough to floor security guards in one bullet; slightly-bigger ones like the Crosskill and Interceptor were powerful enough that you almost didn't need a primary weapon below Overkill difficulty because they killed everything short of specials in one shot, even without going for the head.
+Even the smallest, weakest pistols with suppressors and other mods to reduce their damage were still strong enough to floor security guards in one bullet; slightly-bigger ones like the Crosskill and Interceptor were powerful enough that you almost didn't need a primary weapon below Overkill difficulty because they killed everything short of specials in one shot, even without going for the head (and going for the head let you kill at least one special per magazine).
 Even after all the weapons in that class were given a nerf, they're all still really good in the right hands.

 - PlanetSide 2's TX2 Emperor - a sidegrade pistol from the Terran Republic's standard issue burst-fire TX1 Repeater - has a massive magazine, impressive accuracy, good damage and rate of fire.
 It may lack the sheer power of the .44 Magnum Commissioner revolver, but it's far more controllable and forgiving.